 The Group applies the simplified approach to provide for expected credit losses prescribed by Hong Kong Financial Reporting Standard 9, which permits the use of the lifetime expected loss provision for all trade receivables and contract assets from third parties.
-The Group overall considers the shared credit risk characteristic and the days past due of the trade receivables and contract assets to measure the expected credit loss.
-Our management considered (among other factors) forward looking information, analysed historical payment pattern and concluded that the expected loss rate of trade receivables and contract assets are assessed to be less than 1% for the year ended 31 March 2021 (2020: less than 1%).
-No loss allowance provision for these balances was made during the year ended 31 March 2021 (2020: nil).
+The Group considers the shared credit risk characteristic and the days past due of the trade receivables and contract assets to measure the expected credit loss.
+Our management considered (among other factors) forward looking information, analysed historical payment pattern and concluded that the expected loss rate of trade receivables and contract assets are assessed to be less than 1% for the year ended 31 March 2022 (2021: less than 1%).
+No loss allowance provision for these balances was made during the year ended 31 March 2022 (2021: nil).

-For deposits and other receivables, management makes periodic collective assessments as well as individual assessments on the recoverability of deposits and other receivables based on historical settlement records and past experience.
-The Directors believe there is no material credit risk inherent in the Group's outstanding balances of deposits and other receivables and the expected credit loss was close to zero for the year ended 31 March 2021 (2020: same).
+For deposits and other receivables, the management makes periodic collective assessments as well as individual assessments on the recoverability of deposits and other receivables based on historical settlement records and past experience.
+The Directors believe there is no material credit risk inherent in the Group's outstanding balances of deposits and other receivables and the expected credit loss was insignificant for the year ended 31 March 2022 (2021: same).